bkatiemills/blog/_posts/2015-09-27-engineeringCollaboration.markdown

 <h3>especially with cats</h3>
 ```

-Then in your main HTML file, this HTML fragment will be available for mustache to use per its usual syntax:
+Then in your main HTML file, that HTML fragment will be available for mustache to use per its usual syntax:

 ```
 {% raw %}